-Shady Grove Fertility is proud to acknowledge that the rate of patients selecting eSET in our practice is three times higher than the national rate, thereby lowering risks to patients and their offspring without significantly compromising success.
+Shady Grove Fertility is proud to acknowledge that the rate of patients selecting eSET in our practice is among the highest in the nation, thereby lowering risks to patients and their offspring without significantly compromising success.
 Based on solid data collected from thousands of treatment cycles over many years of experience at Shady Grove Fertility—and confirmed by many other studies in the United States and worldwide—when one faces a choice between eSET or multiple embryo transfers, the best and safest answer is often eSET.

 *The percentage of patients undergoing their first embryo transfer (fresh or frozen) following the egg retrieval, who elected to transfer a single embryo when they had more than one good quality embryo available for transfer.

 “A comparison of clinic success rates may not be meaningful because patient medical characteristics, treatment approaches, and entry criteria for ART may vary from clinic to clinic.”

 - The Embryo Transfer Process